Skip to content

 import { createServerI18n } from '@fluenti/react/server'

-export const { setLocale, getI18n, Trans, Plural, DateTime, NumberFormat } = createServerI18n({
+export const { setLocale, getI18n, Trans, Plural, Select, DateTime, NumberFormat } = createServerI18n({

 loadMessages: (locale) => import(`../locales/compiled/${locale}.js`),